 - Examine how citizen-facing processes can be streamlined and clarified to make government services more accessible to a broader range of people.

-- Revise its procurement and contracting process to engage a more diverse set of businesses and ensure more of its spending goes towards underserved communities and groups.
+- Revise its procurement and contracting process to engage a more diverse set of businesses.
+Ensure more of its spending goes towards underserved communities and groups.

-- Change federal grant programs for fairer access and ensure that underserved groups have more access to those grants.
+- Change federal grant programs for fairer access.
+Ensure that underserved groups have more access to those grants.

 - Find ways to reach out to and maintain contact with groups that may not have a presence in Washington, D.C.